Dutton Cars: Products

 Most Duttons depended on a ladder-frame chassis built from steel profiles, which held the various parts taken from the donor car.
-After originally using Triumph Herald parts, most Duttons built used Ford Escort Mk 1 or Mk 2 components.
+After originally using Triumph Herald parts, most Duttons kits used Ford Escort Mk 1 or Mk 2 components.

 The B-Type eventually evolved into the Dutton Phaeton.
 Later versions of the Phaeton were based on Ford Escort components and were produced until 1989.
 These were also available as fully built-up cars, in which case they received a 1.6-litre Ford Crossflow engine with 84 hp.

 In 1979, Dutton launched the Dutton Sierra, an Escort-based estate car with off-road looks.
 Three years later, the Ford Motor Company decided to use the Sierra name on their Cortina/Taunus replacement, and served Dutton with a legal writ demanding that they stop using the name.
 At a case in the High Court in London, though, Dutton won the right to continue with the name on kit cars, as the judge ruled that they were a separate category from assembled cars.
 The case was popularly portrayed as a "gritty David and Goliath battle", and provided Dutton with some welcome publicity.
 The Sierra was Dutton's best seller for many years, production reaching a peak of 22 cars a week.
 The model was withdrawn in 1989.
 A further move to larger premises back in Worthing was made in 1982 with glass-fibre body making at a separate works in Lancing.